tonypilz/singleton/README.md

 # Overview

-The library replaces the classical singleton.
-It allows the construction of and access to global instances.
-The difference is that [most of the drawbacks are avoided](#comparision-with-the-classical-singleton).
+The library allows the construction of and access to global instances which makes it an an alternative to the classical singleton.
+The advantage is that [most of the drawbacks of the singleton are avoided](#comparision-with-the-classical-singleton).

 The following example illustrates the main usage of the librabary.
-It shows how to construct a globally accessible instance of type `A`, getting access to it and how it is destructed.
+It shows how to construct an instance of type `A`, make it globally accessible, accessing and destructing it.

 ```cpp
 #include <globalInstances.h>